capsule-org/react-example/README.md

+# Capsule Demo App

-# Capsule Marketplace.
-An Example app for integration.
+An example app for Capsule integration.

 ## Set-up